-10. Post-Governor's Action If the governor vetoes a bill passed by the legislature, it would be necessary for the association to advocate for an override of the governor's veto when the legislature reconvenes.
-This often requires re-initiating many of the steps identified above, including additional research, drafting of new position papers, work with lead sponsors, contacts to legislators, preparation of testimony, mobilizing the membership, etc.
+If the governor vetoes a bill supported by ILA and passed by the legislature, the association advocates for an override of the governor's veto when the legislature reconvenes.
+This often requires initiating many of the steps identified above, including additional research, drafting of new position papers, work with lead sponsors, contacts to legislators, preparation of testimony, mobilizing the membership, etc.

-Action Item: Develop and implement a comprehensive strategy for overriding the governor's veto.
+Action: Develop and implement a comprehensive strategy for overriding the governor's veto.